 Any travel you need to do as an independent contractor for your business can be tax deductible.
 This includes lodging, travel accommodations, meals, transportation and even entertaining clients.
 Deducting travel expenses is another area of your business where you want to keep exact records of the expenses you incurred.
 Dates, receipts, purpose of travel as well as any other supporting documentation is needed to keep you in compliance and ready should the IRS take a closer look at your return.
 IRS Tax Topic 511, Business Travel Expenses, details everything you need to know regarding these deductions and how to claim them.

 Continuing Education Courses

 As a personal trainer, you know the importance of staying current in the world of fitness and nutrition.
-Many of the continuing education courses, certifications, conferences you have to attend and trade organizations you belong to, are tax-deductible.
+Many of these self-employed personal trainer expenses including continuing education courses, certifications, conferences you have to attend and trade organizations you belong to, are tax-deductible.
 If these are needed in order to progress you in your career, then you can write them off.
 It’s best to consult with a qualified tax professional for more advice and guidance on which personal trainer tax deductions you qualify for.

 - National Federation of Personal Trainers: Tax Write Offs For Personal Trainers

 - IRS: FAQs - Simplified Method for Home Office Deduction